Zeus and Demeter

 ZEUS AND DEMETER

-Demeter was the Greek goddess of agriculture, grain, and bread.
-She was responsible for the earth's rich bounty and presided over the most important of the Mystery Cults, which promised its initiates the path to a blessed afterlife in the realm of Elysium.
+Demeter is revered as the Greek goddess of agriculture, grain, and bread.
+She embodies the earth's fertility and oversees vital Mystery Cults that promise initiates a blessed afterlife in Elysium.

 You May Also Like